Skip to content

 When should a school build a custom LMS instead of using Canvas or Moodle?+

-Consider custom when: per-seat licensing exceeds $150K/year, your pedagogical approach (competency-based, project-based) doesn't fit standard LMS workflows, you need deep integration with existing SIS and assessment systems, or student data privacy requirements demand full control over where data lives.
+Consider custom when per-seat licensing exceeds $150K/year, your pedagogical approach doesn't fit standard LMS workflows, or you need deep SIS integration.

 How long does it take to build a custom learning management system?+